Examples library

 Embedded tips example application – Flows

-This example demonstrates how to use Flows to build contextual, embedded tips for onboarding users.
+This example demonstrates how to use Flows to build contextual in-app tips for onboarding users.
 Each page includes a simple tip designed to help users learn about important product and UI concepts.

 When to use